Assessment only courses

 - Registration and Assessment against standards for QTS - to be undertaken over three months from the initial registration.
-This involves registering the candidate with DfE and co-ordinating the assessment of the applicant against the Teachers' Standards, in liaison with school(s) involved with applicant.
+This involves registering the candidate with DfE and co-ordinating the assessment of the applicant against the Teachers' Standards, in liaison with school(s) involved with the applicant.

 - £750 for the initial contact and preliminary assessment (to be paid on completion of the preliminary assessment)

 - £1,750 for registration and assessment against the Teachers' Standards for QTS